2008 Liechtenstein tax affair: United States

 The informant also had sold data to the government of the United States.
-After the affair broke open, Senator Carl Levin, chairman of a senate investigations committee, indicated his intention to probe to what degree American citizens have used the LGT bank to evade taxes.
+After the affair broke open, Senator Carl Levin, chairman of a senate investigations committee, indicated his intention to probe to what degree American citizens had used the LGT bank to evade taxes.
 In July 2008 the U.S. Subcommittee determined that the offshore tax haven deprived $100 billion per year from the U.S. taxpayer.
 Specifically mentioned were Switzerland's UBS AG and Liechtenstein's LGT Group.
 The report indicates that the LGT Group contributed to a "culture of secrecy and deception".
 According to the report UBS holds 1,000 declared accounts versus 19,000 that are not declared to the IRS.
 The report recommended a number of steps including tighter regulations for financial institutions.

 Finland

 According to the LGT Bank some 20 Finns had evaded tax in Finland via accounts containing €50-60 million in deposited funds.
 This was the largest known tax avoidance case in Finland.
 Most names are secret.
 According to Helsingin Sanomat in Sept/Oct 2013 Lichtenstein tax havens accounts include funds of Casimir Ehrnrooth (see UPM, YIT, Jaakko Pöyry and Guggenheim Helsinki Plan) Bertel Paulig (coffee, spices) and a construction company owners in Turku.

 Seventeen Finns paid additional taxes totalling €10 million.
 The taxpayers initiated actions in the Administrative Court.
 The decisions are not public.
 According to Finnish law the cost of hidden taxes can be up to 30%.
 In two cases shown for the reporters the Administrative Court acted c.
 1% interest rate payment.
 In one case hidden funds were in total €483,000 and acted additional tax was €4,350.
 In addition to this, tax payers must pay the avoided taxes and an interest of the tax funds not paid in time.
 According to the Supreme Administrative Court of Finland no other legal procedures are possible, than collecting the hidden tax and its 1% interest rate.